autogoal/autogoal/docs/examples/index.md

 The following examples illustrate the use of AutoGOAL is more practical scenarios.

-## COLING paper examples

-These three examples conform the actual experimentation for the paper `Automatic Discovery of Heterogeneous Machine Learning Pipelines: An Application to Natural Language Processing` submitted for review at COLING 2020.
+These three examples conform the experimentation for the paper `Solving Heterogenous AutoML Problems with AutoGOAL` presented at the 7th Workshop on AutoML in ICML 2020.

 * [Optimizing seven UCI repository datasets](./solving_uci_datasets)
 * [Optimizing the HAHA 2019 challenge](./solving_haha_2019)
 * [Optimizing the MEDDOCAN 2019 challenge](./solving_meddocan_2019)

-## Other examples

 These are other examples focusing on distinct features of AutoGOAL.